demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Get_prevalence_for_IOCs_README.md

-The playbook query the analytics module to receive the prevalence of an IOC.
+The playbook queries the analytics module to receive the prevalence of an IOC.

 Supported IOC:
 - Process by SHA256